 - □ Safety Triangle

 - □ First Aid Kit

 - □ Tow Rope

 - □ Blanket

-- □ Snacks and boxed beverages (no 7-11 on route)
+- Snacks and boxed beverages (no 7-11 on route)

-- ☐ Gravol or Motion Sickness Medicine (optional)
+- Gravol or Motion Sickness Medicine (optional)

-- □ Toilet Paper (trust me on this one!)
+- D Toilet Paper (trust me on this one!)

 - □ BCAA Card (if you have one)

 - □ Fire extinguisher rated 5BC or 10BC

-- Additional Headlights
+- □ Additional Headlights

-Car preparation checklist for TSD event:
+- = These items are required for most full TSD events

-(in compliance with 2001 BC TSD Rally Regulations: section 4)
+Car preparation checklist for TSD event: (in compliance with 2004 BC TSD Rally Regulations : section 4)

-- □ Is car road worthy? - □ Proper safety belts for all people in vehicle - Operational horn - Operational lights - Operational windshield wipers - □ Operational exhaust system - Operational brakes - □ Safe tires, including spare - □ Windshield, extent of any damage allowed is at the discretion of the organizers - □ Significant loose objects must be placed in trunk OR if kept in the passenger compartment, tied down adequately to hold in position during a possible rollover. - □ No loose gas cans are allowed.
+- □ Is car road worthy? - □ Proper safety belts for all people in vehicle - Operational horn - Operational lights - Operational windshield wipers - Operational exhaust system - Operational brakes - □ Safe tires, including spare - □ Windshield, extent of any damage allowed is at the discretion of the organizers - □ Significant loose objects must be placed in trunk OR if kept in the passenger compartment, tied down adequately to hold in position during a possible rollover. - □ No loose gas cans are allowed.
 Any added gas tanks must be vented to the outside. - □ Roll bars and cages are encouraged, but only required in soft-top vehicles in Championship events. - □ Additional lights on the front must be able to be turned off with one switch, leaving only the low beams operating. - Auxiliary backup lights must have an interior warning light when on. - □ No brake light kill switches are allowed.